Starlord (comics): Starlord in 2000 AD

 When the title was cancelled and merged with 2000 AD, Starlord announced that his mission on Earth had been successfully completed and he was off to battle the evil Interstellar Federation on other worlds, though he urged his readers to "keep watching the stars".
 The fate of the comic's narrator would become something of an in-joke on letters pages in 2000 AD in later years.

 When a 2000 AD reader asked after Starlord's whereabouts in a 1999 issue though, 2000 AD editor Tharg claimed that "While Starlord has not been sighted on Earth since 1979, rumours that he was seen in a McDonald's in Basingstoke cannot be entirely discounted".
 On another occasion, it was claimed that he was "out in the Rakkalian Cluster, singing lead soprano with an Alvin Stardust tribute band".

 Heralding the 40th anniversary of the comic, and satirising the flurry of revelations regarding 1970s children's entertainers, it was suggested in a satirical story that Starlord was in fact a warmonger who brainwashed children to become child soldiers and had been imprisoned as a war criminal for the past four decades.
 The same year the comic was also covered in an episode of the 2000 AD Thrillcast podcast.

 Reprints

 Rebellion Developments had taken over publication of 2000 AD and Judge Dredd Megazine in 2001, and in 2016 purchased the remaining contents of Star Lord from Egmont Publishing along the rest of the post-January 1970 IPC archive.

 Since then they have issued collected editions of "Strontium Dog" and "Ro-Busters" that have included Star Lord material, while "Mind Wars" has been issued as a series of supplements with Judge Dredd Megazine - with the strips from the weekly available with #408 and #409, and the story from the 1980 annual in #410.

+In February 2026, Rebellion announced that they would be publishing a new collection, with volume 1 (which will collect Starlord starzines 1-12 and the Starlord Summer Special) due for release in November 2026.